sanskrit-coders/sanskrit-numbers/README.md

 Code to get cardinal and ordinal numbers in Sanskrit

 ### Usage
 `sanskrit_numbers.py` provides two functions, for obtaining ordinals and cardinals.
+Currently, it only works for numbers up to 1000, although it should be fairly straightforward to extend it.
+It would be interesting to come up with compact representations for a number (dynamic programming?), for example: should 77,000 be _saptasahasrottarasaptAyuta_ or _saptasaptatisahasra_?

 ### Use case
 In large projects like Mahabharata text encoding, it is required to get "243rd Chapter" in Sanskrit as ___tricatvAriMzottaradvizatatamO adhyAyaH___